dygufa/verilog-compiler/README.md

 Verilog Output Weaver Generator allows you to generate the output wave from a digital circuit using a Verilog¹ file and the input states described on a "wave in" file.
 If you didn't get it: check the example below! :)

-¹ *In case you don't know: Verilog is a hardware description language that allow us to represent digital circuits*
+¹ *In case you don't know: Verilog is a hardware description language that allow us to represent digital circuits.*

 Try it:
 ```